EP250207b is not a collapsar fast X-ray transient. Is it due to a compact object merger?: Acknowledgements

 We are deeply grateful to Tom Marsh for developing the molly software, one of his many contributions to advancing the field of compact objects.

 P.G.J.
 J.N.D.D., J.S.S., J.Q.V., M.E.R. and A.P.C.H.~are supported by the European Union (ERC, Starstruck, 101095973, PI Jonker).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
 D.M.S. and M.A.P.T. acknowledge support by the Spanish Ministry of Science via the Plan de Generacion de conocimiento PID2020-120323GB-I00.
 DMS also acknowledges support via a Ramon y Cajal Fellowship RYC2023-044941.
 J.Q.V. additionally acknowledges support by the IAU-Gruber foundation.
 SJS acknowledges funding from STFC Grant ST/Y001605/1, a Royal Society Research Professorship and the Hintze Charitable Foundation.
 D.B.M.~is funded by the European Union (ERC, HEAVYMETAL, 101071865).
 The Cosmic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant DNRF140.
 T.-W.C. acknowledges the financial support from the Yushan Fellow Program by the Ministry of Education, Taiwan (MOE-111-YSFMS-0008-001-P1) and the National Science and Technology Council, Taiwan (NSTC grant 114-2112-M-008-021-MY3).
 F.E.B. acknowledge support from ANID-Chile BASAL CATA FB210003, FONDECYT Regular 1241005, and Millennium Science Initiative, AIM23-0001.
 GL acknowledges support from a VILLUM FONDEN research grant (VIL60862).
 GPL is supported by a Royal Society Dorothy Hodgkin Fellowship (grant Nos.
 DHF-R1-221175 and DHF-ERE-221005).
 BPG acknowledges support from STFC grant No. ST/Y002253/1 and from The Leverhulme Trust grant No. RPG-2024-117.
+FO acknowledges support from MIUR, PRIN 2020 (grant 2020KB33TP) ``Multimessenger astronomy in the Einstein Telescope Era (METE)'' and from INAF-MINIGRANT (2023): "SeaTiDE - Searching for Tidal Disruption Events with ZTF: the Tidal Disruption Event population in the era of wide field surveys".

 Based on observations obtained at the international Gemini Observatory (Program IDs GS-2024B-Q-131 and GS-2024B-FT-112), a program of NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation on behalf of the Gemini Observatory partnership: the National Science Foundation (United States), National Research Council (Canada), Agencia Nacional de Investigaci\'{o}n y Desarrollo (Chile), Ministerio de Ciencia, Tecnolog\'{i}a e Innovaci\'{o}n (Argentina), Minist\'{e}rio da Ci\^{e}ncia, Tecnologia, Inova\c{c}\~{o}es e Comunica\c{c}\~{o}es (Brazil), and Korea Astronomy and Space Science Institute (Republic of Korea).
 Data was processed using the Gemini DRAGONS (Data Reduction for Astronomy from Gemini Observatory North and South) package.